Kim Bass, M.S, NIC

 Title: Special Lecturer, ASL

-Dept/Program: Speech-Lang Path & Audiology
+Dept/Program: School of Speech-Language Pathology & Audiology

 Kim Bass holds a master’s degree from The University of Arkansas, in Vocational Rehabilitation, a bachelor’s degree from Lake Erie College in Painesville, Ohio, in Legal Studies and an associate’s degree from The University of Akron in Ohio, in Interpreting for the Deaf.
 A native of Garrettsville, Ohio, she has been active in the Deaf community since 1987, serving in a variety of positions during her professional career and throughout her schooling.

 Kim has worked at Vocational Guidance Services (VGS) in Cleveland as a Work Evaluator for 3 years.
 While she was there, Kim evaluated people on their current work skills as to what they could do, get them training and focus on a career that they would be successful.